bright-spark/OSX-KVM/README.md

   ./OpenCore-Boot.sh
   ```

-  Note: This same script works for Big Sur, Catalina, Mojave, and High Sierra.
+  Note: This same script works for all recent macOS versions.

 - Use the `Disk Utility` tool within the macOS installer to partition, and
   format the virtual disk attached to the macOS VM.